icon-project/devportal/getting-started/how-to-run-a-validator-node/migrate-node-to-a-different-server.md

 ## Step 5: Copy Configuration Files

+Stop the new API node the same way you stopped your main node by running `docker compose down` inside the working folder of the new server.

+Before copying the configuration files of your node make a copy of the configuration files of the API node you have in the new server, you can find them in these locations:

+* `~/icon-node/docker-compose.yml`
+* `~/icon-node/config/keystore.json`

-Copy the configuration files that you already saved in a temporary folder into the respective folder paths in your new server:
+Now you can copy the configuration files that you already saved in a temporary folder into the respective folder paths in your new server (the same path described previosly):

 * `~/icon-node/docker-compose.yml`
 * `~/icon-node/config/keystore.json`